-Collaborative Macorscopic Ensemble Modeling and Control of Robot Teams
+Collaborative Macroscopic Ensemble Modeling and Control of Robot Teams

-We present solutions to the multi robot task allocation (MRTA) problem by controlling robot-robot collaborations to inform time-varying team-wide objectives at the macrosocpic level.
+We present solutions to the multi robot task allocation (MRTA) problem by controlling robot-robot collaborations to inform time-varying team-wide objectives at the macroscopic level.

 Research Objective:

+Environmental monitoring requires assigning robots to sampling locations.
+This is a variant of the Multi Robot Task Allocation (MRTA) problem.
 We know that some dynamic environments have known periodic behavior, e.g., rivers with tidal shifts.
-To properly monitor changing environments it is necessary to assign robots to sampling locations.
-This is a variant of the Multi Robot Task Allocation (MRTA) problem in dynamic.
+Robots must perform coordinated sampling strategies at specific moments in time which is categorized as the scheduling and coalition formation problem.
 Solutions to this problem can be categorized as follows.
-On one hand, microscopic solutions plan and control for individual robots and require expensive replanning when environment conditions change.
+On one hand, microscopic solutions plan and control for individual robots and require expensive replanning, e.g., when environment or task conditions change.
 On the other hand, macroscopic solutions design team-wide objectives to distribute robots throughout an environment.
-Macroscopic approaches have been shown to have nice analytical guarantees, scalability, and can be applied to heterogeneous robot collectives.
+Macroscopic approaches have been shown to have nice analytical guarantees, scalability, and can even be applied to heterogeneous robot collectives.
 However, macroscopic methods often ignore robot-robot collaborations in favor of model simplicity.
-As a result have been proven to be asympotically stable, i.e., given a desired distribution of robots we can find model parameters that will ensure those populations are achieved.
-The problem we aim to address is to design a macroscopic ensemble modeling and control method for multi robot teams that controls time-varying populations of robots.
+The resulting models are asymptotically stable, i.e., given a desired distribution of robots we can find model parameters that will ensure those populations are achieved.
+The problem we aim to address is: design a macroscopic ensemble modeling and control method for multi robot teams that controls time-varying populations of robots.
 Our solution introduces robot-robot collaborations to the model which allow for the potential of time-varying distributions of robots in the workspace.

 Relevant Publications: